 2) Customers put less thought into choices

-When experiencing choice overload, sometimes people make flippant decisions – choices that don’t really match their specific need but are simply easier to choose.
+When experiencing choice overload, sometimes people make flippant decisions – choices that don’t really match their specific needs but are simply easier to choose.

 In a study conducted by Alexander Chernev, Ph.D., it was found that when people were given a choice of different variants of the same branded toothpaste, people would rather avoid the pain of having to decide altogether and opt for a brand with only one option.